ybhavanareddy/user-profiles-basic/README.md

 # 🚀 User Profiles Dashboard

-A React application that displays **10 user profiles** with avatars, fetched from [JSONPlaceholder](https://jsonplaceholder.typicode.com/users).
+A React-based dashboard that fetches and displays 10 user profiles with dynamic avatars.
+The app provides a clean, responsive interface styled with Bootstrap and demonstrates modern frontend development practices such as API integration, state management, and component-based UI.

 🌐 **Live Demo:** [User Profiles App](https://user-profiles-basic-mjk3rj7ku-bhavana-yathams-projects.vercel.app)